HumphreyCurtis/GuardianCycle/portfolio/system-design.md

 ### e.
 Details of the communication protocols in use (including a rational for your choice)
 The devices communicated with the website and desktop application by sending small JSON files (in text format) via MQTT and Phoenix (for web communication).

+I have included a simple diagram below to illustrate how the data is communicated between the devices to the website and desktop application:

 <p align="center">
 <img src="https://raw.githubusercontent.com/HumphreyCurtis/GuardianCycle/master/portfolio/media/Communication-Diagram.png" alt="Comms Diagram">
 </p>